rethinkdb/rethinkdb-rs/api/python/manipulating-tables/index_create.md

 The `index_function` can be an anonymous function or a binary representation obtained from the `function` field of [index_status](/api/python/index_status).

 If successful, `create_index` will return an object of the form `{"created": 1}`.
-If an index by that name already exists on the table, a `RqlRuntimeError` will be thrown.
+If an index by that name already exists on the table, a `ReqlRuntimeError` will be thrown.

 __Example:__ Create a simple index based on the field `post_id`.